gmc-code/PC-algorithms1/docs/maths_python/maths_python_intro.rst

 =============================

 | Examples of using python to implement mathematical algorithms are illustrated in the following pages.
+| Form the lsit below, those in bold are implemented here.

 | 7	Design and implement mathematical algorithms using a simple general purpose programming language (VCMNA254)

-	* Finding the sum of a set of consecutive numbers using a loop structure
+	* **Finding the sum of a set of consecutive numbers using a loop structure**
-	* Constructing geometric patterns such as a honeycomb, using dynamic geometry functionality
+	* **Constructing geometric patterns such as a honeycomb, using dynamic geometry functionality**

 | 8	Use algorithms and related testing procedures to identify and correct errors (VCMNA282)

 	* Debugging search and sort programs
-	* Testing a number for divisibility
+	* **Testing a number for divisibility**

 | 9	Apply set structures to solve real-world problems (VCMNA307)